bevyengine/bevy/examples/README.md

 [Load glTF](../examples/3d/load_gltf.rs) | Loads and renders a glTF file as a scene [MSAA](../examples/3d/msaa.rs) | Configures MSAA (Multi-Sample Anti-Aliasing) for smoother edges [Orthographic View](../examples/3d/orthographic.rs) | Shows how to create a 3D orthographic view (for isometric-look in games or CAD applications)
-[PBR Debug](../examples/3d/pbr_debug.rs) | Loads and renders a glTF file as a scene and then displays rendering debug visualizations
 [Parenting](../examples/3d/parenting.rs) | Demonstrates parent->child relationships and relative transformations
 [Physically Based Rendering](../examples/3d/pbr.rs) | Demonstrates use of Physically Based Rendering (PBR) properties [Render to Texture](../examples/3d/render_to_texture.rs) | Shows how to render to a texture, useful for mirrors, UI, or exporting images